khzhang2/khzhang2.github.io/_pages/about.md

 Education
 ======
-- Ph.D. student, Traffic and Transportation Engineering, The University of Hong Kong.
+- Ph.D. student in Traffic and Transportation Engineering, Smart Mobility Lab, The University of Hong Kong.

-- Visiting Research Student, Lab for Innovative Mobility Systems, University of Michigan, Ann Arbor, 2024.
+- Visiting Research Student, Lab for Innovative Mobility Systems (LIMOS), University of Michigan, Ann Arbor, 2024.

-- Master of Science, Transportation Engineering, University of California, Berkeley, 2022.
+- Master of Science in Transportation Engineering, University of California, Berkeley.

-- Bachelor of Science, Civil Engineering, University of Illinois at Urbana-Champaign, 2021.
+- Bachelor of Science in Civil Engineering, University of Illinois at Urbana-Champaign.

-- Bachelor of Engineering, Civil Engineering, Zhejiang University, 2021.
+- Bachelor of Engineering in Civil Engineering, Zhejiang University.

 Research interests
 ======